Quantum reference frames: derivation of perspective-dependent descriptions via a perspective-neutral structure: Reduced quantization of second class constraints

+Note that position and momentum observables of different particles do not Dirac-commute.
+This follows from the fact, that the $q_i$'s and $p_i$'s form a redundant over-parametrization of the phase space.
+As we restrict to the constraint surface, a variation of one of the $q_i$'s ($p_i$'s, respectively) necessarily entails some variation of the other relative position or momentum coordinates.

-These intrinsic observables $u_i$ and $\pi_j$ do still not commute for $i\neq j$.
-From a mathematical viewpoint, the impossibility to find simultaneous eigenvectors of the $\hat u$'s and $\hat p$'s even for distinct particles follows.
-Therefore, from the perspective of the QRF attached to particle 1 the Hilbert space of the two other particles can not be partitioned as $H_{2,3} = H_{2} \otimes H_{3}$ and the standard quantization recipe is bound to fail.
-Thinking in physical terms, the commutation relations \ref{eq: naive relative brackets} mean that $u_i$ and $\pi_j$ cannot be measured simultaneously and that there exist uncertainty relations between those variables.
-Have we thus finally encountered a paradox?
-Why should a position measurement of one particle affect the momentum of another, completely unrelated particle?
-The solution to this alleged contradiction lies again in the finite mass $m$ of the system serving as reference frame and has already been presented in \cite{aharonov1984, angelo2011, angelo2012}.
-From the uncertainty principle it follows that if one wants to measure the position of a particle with an accuracy $\Delta x$ a finite amount of momentum
+This has the seemingly counter-intuitive consequence that the Dirac-bracket of two $q$'s and two $p$'s, naively chosen as intrinsic coordinates, does not fulfill the canonical commutation relations, i.e., that this choice of intrinsic coordinates is non-Darboux.
+In the quantum picture, the impossibility to find simultaneous eigenvectors of the $\hat q$'s and $\hat p$'s even for distinct particles follows.
+Therefore, from the perspective of one particle the Hilbert space of the two other particles can not be partitioned as $H_{i,j} = H_{i} \otimes H_{j}$ and the standard quantization recipe is bound to fail.

+Thinking in physical terms, the commutation relations \ref{eq: computed dirac bracket} mean that $q_i$ and $p_j$ cannot be measured simultaneously and that there exist uncertainty relations between those variables.
+But why should a position measurement of one particle affect the momentum of another unrelated particle?
+The solution to this alleged paradox lies again in the finite mass $m$ of the system serving as reference frame and has already been presented in \cite{aharonov1984, angelo2011, angelo2012}.
+It follows from the uncertainty principle that if one wants to measure the position of a particle with an accuracy $\Delta x$ a finite amount of momentum

 has to be exchanged.
 The system serving as reference frame is therefore boosted by an uncertain amount $\frac{\Delta p}{m}$.
 In classical mechanics one can always keep the amount of exchanged momentum arbitrary small, such that $\Delta p << m$.
 In the quantum regime, however, this approximation is no longer valid as masses are small and $\Delta p$ increases with measurement accuracy.
 Here, one can always envisage a measurement where $\Delta p \sim m$, resulting in a non negligible kickback of the reference system \cite{aharonov1984}.